anil121786/Virtualenv-Python/README.md

     You can also use a Python interpreter of your choice: `virtualenv -p /usr/bin/python2.7 venv`

-4. Active your virtual environment:
+4. Activate your virtual environment:

     `source venv/bin/activate`